ASICseer is separated into read-only and read-write. Your Panel handles the read-only and your Remote Config File handles the read-write.

 yeswill increase hashrate by finding the best frequency for each chip.

 retunetakes an incrementing value (i.e. start with

-3) which retunes your ASIC (i.e. after changing voltage, etc).
+3) which retunes your ASIC (i.e. after changing maxwatts, etc).

 no. Setting to